 Some doors require printed instructions to operate, while others are so poorly designed that they lead people to do the exact opposite of what they need to in order to open them.
 Their shapes or details may suggest that pushing should work, when in fact pulling is required (or the other way around).
-Roman Mars teamed up with Joe Posner of Vox to bring you this story of bad doors:
+Roman Mars teamed up with Joe Posner of Vox to interview Don Norman and bring you this story of terrible doors:

 There is no reason for these backward designs to persist, since various working solutions to the problem already exist, and yet these horrible doors are still all around us in the built environment.

 An advocate of user-centric (or: people-oriented) design, Norman offers insights that bring together aspects of usability, engineering, and cognitive science.
 His book provides an enlightening look into the intersection of these disciplines and design, informative and educational for users and designers alike.